-Hi there, good mornin to you my friend.
-In this post, I’m going to show you how post-it notes can be one of your best assets in your bible navigation experience.
+Hi there, good mornin to you.
+In this post, I’m going to show you how post-it notes can be one of your best assets in your bible-navigation experience.

 Instead of buying those pre printed bible-indexing tabs, do like I do, and index your bible using simple post-it notes, (which are readily available at many types of stores).

 And for what it’s worth, I don’t like a bible to be fully indexed, because it impedes fanning through the bible pages, (which is also why I don’t prefer full-yap bible covers).
 But there are a couple of places in a bible where having a few index tabs are downright handy.
 And that’s where post-it notes shine.